 What is a close contact?

-A close contact is defined as being within less than 6 feet of a COVID-positive individual for 15 minutes or more over a 24-hour period.
+A close contact is defined as being within 6 feet of a COVID-positive individual for 15 minutes or more over a 24-hour period.
 Examples of situations that might lead to a close contact include, but are not limited to:

 - Sharing an office space in close proximity;